 - Negative performance reviews

 - Demotion without a valid reason

 - No pay raise for increasingly demanding work

 - Unacceptable working conditions

-Do I have a workplace retaliation claim?
+Do I have a retaliation claim?

-- Reporting harassment at work
+- Reporting harassment or discrimination

 - Filing a discrimination claim